frida/frida-website/docs/troubleshooting.md

 error: Could not find suitable distribution for Requirement.parse('frida')
 {% endhighlight %}

-This appears on some OSX systems where there are multiple versions of `easy_install` present.
+This appears on some OS X systems where there are multiple versions of `easy_install` present.
 A workaround seems to be to force using the system-provided default, i.d. `sudo /usr/bin/easy_install frida` or `/usr/bin/easy_install --user frida`.

 ## No distributions at all found for frida

-Running ``pip install frida`` gives the error
+Running `pip install frida` gives the error
 <pre>Could not find any downloads that satisfy the requirement frida</pre>

 This is a known issue.
 Frida is distributed as an `.egg`.
 You must use